Richard Allen (bishop): Ministry

-Allen and others wanted to continue in the more simpler and evangelical Methodist practices inspired by George Whitefield, John Wesley and his brother Charles Wesley.
-Practices and traditions that had originally been brought from England by Francis Asbury, Robert Strawbridge and interpreted in America by Daniel Coke, Daniel Alexander Phelps.
-Allen called their congregation as the African Methodist Episcopal Church (A.M.E.), and over time it became known as "Mother Bethel" Church.
+Allen and others wanted to continue in the more straightforward and more evangelical Methodist practices inspired by George Whitefield, John Wesley, and his brother Charles Wesley.
+Practices and traditions that had initially been brought from England by Francis Asbury, Robert Strawbridge and interpreted in America by Daniel Coke, Daniel Alexander Payne.
+Allen called their congregation the African Methodist Episcopal Church (A.M.E.), and over time, it became known as "Mother Bethel" Church.
 Converting a blacksmith shop on Sixth Street, the leaders opened the doors of Bethel A.M.E.
 Church on July 29, 1794.
-At first, it was affiliated with the larger Methodist Episcopal Church, as organized in Baltimore in 1784, and the Philadelphia congregation had to rely on visiting white ministers for consecrating the bread and wine / sacred elements in the Sunday worship service of Holy Communion / "Eucharist.
-Otherwise, as a Deacon, he could lead services reading the Scriptures, preaching sermons and leading the assembled prayers and intercessions, In recognition of his leadership and preaching, Allen was ordained as the first Black Methodist minister/elder by Bishop Francis Asbury of the M.E.
+At first, it was affiliated with the larger Methodist Episcopal Church, as organized in Baltimore in 1784.
+The Philadelphia congregation had to rely on visiting white ministers to consecrate the bread and wine / sacred elements in the Sunday worship service of Holy Communion / "Eucharist.
+Otherwise, as a Deacon, he could lead services reading the Scriptures, preaching sermons, and leading the assembled prayers and intercessions; in recognition of his leadership and preaching, Allen was ordained as the first Black Methodist minister/elder by Bishop Francis Asbury of the M.E.
 Church in 1799.
 He and the "Mother Bethel" congregation still had to continue to negotiate with white oversight and deal with white elders of the predominantly white Methodist Episcopal Church denomination.
 A decade after its founding, the Bethel A.M.E.
 Church of Philadelphia had 457 members, and by 1813, it had risen amazingly to 1,272.

 In April 1816, 22 years after the organizing of "Mother Bethel" congregation in 1794, Rev. Allen called for a general conference meeting in Philadelphia and proposed the uniting of the five African-American congregations then existing in the eastern areas of the Methodist Episcopal Church in Philadelphia; Langhorne/Attleborough, Pennsylvania; Salem, New Jersey; Delaware and Baltimore, Maryland.
-Together, they founded the independent denomination of the African Methodist Episcopal Church (A.M.E.
-Church), the first fully independent Black denomination in the United States.
-On April 10, 1816, the other ministers elected Allen as their first Bishop, which he served in the episcopal office for 15 years until his passing, but 37 years total ministering to "Mother Bethel" of Philadelphia.
-The African Methodist Episcopal Church is the oldest and largest formal institution in Black America.
+Together, they founded the independent denomination of the A.M.E.
+Church, the first fully independent Black denomination in the United States.
+On April 10, 1816, the other ministers elected Allen as their first Bishop, and he served in the episcopal office for 15 years until his passing, but 37 years total ministering to "Mother Bethel" of Philadelphia.
+The African Methodist Episcopal Church is Black America's oldest and largest formal institution.